 Prior to the arrival of the spaniards (in Mexico), the day of the dead was celebrated in July and August.
 Now, it’s observed the last days of October through the first days of November.
 Yes, just like Halloween and All Soul Day.
 (Ahem, thanks to the roman catholic authorities)

 El dia de muertos is not meant to be, frightening nor mournful.
 Au contraire, it’s a very festive and lively (haha, lively!) occasion.
 We pay homage to our dead loved ones.

-while we’re still living let us rejoice and celebrate death….or at least celebrate and remember the dead ones.
+While we’re still living let us rejoice and celebrate death!
+Or at least celebrate and remember the dead ones.
 Although your body shuts down, and boom, you die!

-you immortalize a being…
+You immortalize a being.

 - pan de muertos